web3-authn/tatchi/README.md

 ```

 This command will:
-- Install dependencies for all packages (root, relay-server, frontend, packages/passkey)
+- Install dependencies for all packages (root, examples, packages/passkey)
 - Build the SDK with WASM compilation
 - Set up local development links